Braves vs. Blue Jays Player Props Betting Odds

 Acuna Stats

-- Acuna has 50 hits with 12 doubles, seven home runs and 22 walks.
+- Acuna has recorded 51 hits with 12 doubles, seven home runs and 22 walks.
 He has driven in 22 runs with 15 stolen bases.

-- Acuna will look for his third straight game with a hit in this matchup.
-During his last five outings he is batting .300 with a double, a home run, three walks and two RBI.
+- Acuna hopes to build on a three-game hitting streak in this matchup.
+In his last five games he is hitting .300 with a double, a home run, two walks and two RBI.

 Acuna Recent Games